justjosias/jw/README.md

 As this is a general way to let out thoughts and organize them, I think it would be useful to expand this from micro-journaling to noting general thoughts.
 Maybe other modes for notes and such.
 And as it uses Markdown, it can be very flexible.

 Principles:
-- Make posting as simple as opening ESerm, writing, and then closing
+- Make posting as simple as opening jw, writing, and then closing
-- ESerm should do any other work for the user, such as metadata, organization, etc.
+- jw should do any other work for the user, such as metadata, organization, etc.

-## Word meanings

-I chose specific meanings for different words used throughout this program.

-First of all, the name.
-ESerm is short for Ego Sermo, which is a combination of the Latin words for "self" and "conversation."

-Next, we don't have tweets, toots, or even posts.
-Here thoughts you save are called "cogs", which is short for "cogitatio", "cogitamentum", or "cogitatus" (take your pick).
-It can also refer to "cogs" turning in your mind.

-Everything else is in plain old English.

 ## Installation

 ```
-$ git clone https://codeberg.org/josias/ESerm && cd ESerm
+$ git clone https://codeberg.org/josias/jw && cd jw
 $ make
-$ ./eserm help
+$ ./jw help
 ```

 ## License